 Create a Geo-Replicated Conflict-free Replicated Database (CRDB)

-- Two or more Redis Enterprise Pack clusters running version 5.0, each with minimum of two nodes
+- Two or more Redis Enterprise Software clusters running version 5.0, each with minimum of two nodes

 - Networking and cluster FQDN name resolution between all clusters

 - Confirm that a network time service listener (e.g. ntpd) is configured and running on each node in all clusters.
 Please see “Network Time Service” for more information.